broadinstitute/palantir-workflows/FunctionalEquivalence/README.md

 **A citable preprint on this topic will be available soon, we appreciate your patience.
 Please reach out to [Michael Gatzen](https://github.com/michaelgatzen) (email in GitHub profile) any time if you have questions.**

+Note: This branch has also been merged into the [main branch](https://github.com/broadinstitute/palantir-workflows/tree/main/FunctionalEquivalence).

 ## Usage

 A demonstration of this workflow is available in [this workspace](https://app.terra.bio/#workspaces/broad-firecloud-dsde-methods/FunctionalEquivalence) in Terra, an open cloud platform for accessing and analyzing data securely and collaboratively in the cloud.